UNRIC Library Backgrounder: Educational Resources

 WFP’s mission is to ensure that all school aged children have access to school meals and are healthy and ready to learn.

-World Meteorological Organization – WMO for Youth
+World Intellectual Property Organization – WIPO Youth Engagement

 World Trade Organization (WTO) – Students and young professionals